khalid-naami/khalid-naami.github.io/blog/2026-06-04-my-trading-principles-wall-street-casino-my-story.md

 It is crucial to understand the distinct operational boundaries between two completely different market participants:

 *   **The Investor**: An investor focuses on long-term value creation.
 They analyze corporate balance sheets, cash flows, macroeconomic trends, and compound earnings.
 The investor buys a piece of a business and expects their capital to grow alongside the expansion of the underlying economy over years or decades.
 *   **The Speculator**: A professional speculator operates in the short-to-medium term.
 They do not buy assets to hold them forever; they look for **short-term price inefficiencies**.
-The speculator is a probability manager who utilizes mathematical risk parameters and liquidity flows to capture price moves.
+The speculator is a probability manager who utilizes mathematical risk parameters and liquidity flows to capture rapid price moves.

 ---